The Gospel in the Old Testament

 That is why this story is here as a type, to prepare us for our own relationship with God.
 Each one of us has a relationship that is as deeply personal and involved as Abraham's was.

-God imputes righteousness upon us because through faith, expressed in repentance and baptism (which is how God commands believers to respond to Him: to express our belief), we enter into a lifetime relationship with Him.
+God imputes righteousness upon us because through faith, expressed in repentance and baptism (Mark 16:16; Acts 2:38 - which is how God commands believers to respond to Him: to express our belief), we enter into a lifetime relationship with Him.

-And we are continually and fully righteous (we do not get any more pure or saved than at the moment of baptism), we continue to be fully righteous because we believe that God will accomplish all the promises He has made to us (resurrection, glorified bodies, eternal life) despite the ups and downs we experience in our walk with Him.
+We are then continually and fully righteous (we do not get any more pure or saved than at the moment of baptism), we continue to be fully righteous because we believe that God will accomplish all the promises He has made to us (resurrection, glorified bodies, eternal life) despite the ups and downs we experience in our walk with Him.

 "To your descendants I have given this land,